In Old Town (Gamla Stan) Stockholm, there is a small island (Riddarholmen). On that islet sits the Riddarholm Church (Riddarholmskyrkan).

-Historical plaques throughout the church inform and guide guests through its history.
+Historical plaques throughout the church also inform and guide guests through its history.

 One can walk through the Riddarholm Church quickly (in a few minutes) or slowly (an hour or more).
 There’s no pressure, either way.

-The cobblestone area around the church can be a beautiful place to walk, meditate, and rest (there are benches to the west, near the water).
+The cobblestone area, outside the church, can be a beautiful place to walk or meditate (there are benches to the west, near the water).

-Free restrooms (toalett) can also be found to the west, near the water, in the administration building.
-One can just wander inside, roam around, and find them.
+Free restrooms (toalett) can also be found to the west, near the water, in an administration building.
+One can freely wander inside to find them.